jae-heo/jae-heo.github.io/en/_posts/2024-06-11-nimble-project.md

     - Automation allows clients to focus on their core tasks.

 - **Accurate Marketing**
-    - Real-time data analysis and AI-driven insights enable effective marketing strategies.
+    - Conducts efficient marketing through real-time data analysis and AI-based insights.

 - **Cost Reduction**
-    - Automation and infrastructure optimization reduce labor and operational costs.
+    - Reduces labor and operational costs through automation and advanced infrastructure.

-### My Role
+### My Role and Technologies Used

+- **Algorithm Implementation**
-- **Core Logic Development**
+    - Selenium
-    - Implement the core logic used in the project.
+    - GPT API

 - **Infrastructure Setup and Management**
-    - Build and manage the infrastructure for the service.
-    - Establish a development environment for maintenance.
+    - Github Action
+    - GCP
+    - Docker
+    - Airflow
+    - Database (sqlite, postgresql)
+    - Linux
+    - Terraform

 ### Project Structure

 #### Phase 1 Design
 {% include image.html src="/assets/img/nimble_architecture_phase1.png" alt="Phase 1 Design" width="700" %}
-The initial design involves running the logic directly on the end-user's system.
-Users purchase or request licenses from the administrator, who then grants the licenses and provides the client program.
-The core logic, which runs daily, verifies its validity with the license server using its key upon each execution.
+The system was designed to execute logic directly on the end-user's system.
+Users purchase or request a license from the administrator, who then grants the license and provides the client program.
+The core logic, executed daily, verifies its validity with the license server using its key each time it runs.

-**Infrastructure Management**
-- Code management using Git
-- GCP instance management via console and SSH

 **Feedback**
 - Users find it burdensome to run the program themselves.
-- It is challenging to distribute new programs to existing clients whenever updates are available.
+- Distributing new programs to existing clients with each update is challenging.
-- Administrators find it inconvenient to manage licenses manually.
+- Administrators find manual license management inconvenient.

 #### Phase 2 Design
 {% include image.html src="/assets/img/nimble_architecture_phase2.png" alt="Phase 2 Design" width="700" %}
-The design evolved based on feedback from Phase 1.
-When users enter the necessary information at the point of purchase, the payment platform automatically calls the API.
-Subsequently, all necessary tasks are executed automatically on the server.
+This design evolved from the feedback received in Phase 1.
+Users enter the required information during payment, and the payment platform automatically calls the API.
+Subsequent tasks are executed automatically on the server.

-**Infrastructure Management**
-- Code management using Git
-- Deployment using GitHub Actions
-- Code-based infrastructure management using GCP API Client

 **Feedback**
 - Increased infrastructure maintenance costs.
-- Increased complexity, leading to a burden on developers.
+- Increased complexity burdens developers.

 #### Phase 3 Design (In Progress)
 {% include image.html src="/assets/img/nimble_architecture_phase3.png" alt="Phase 3 Design" width="700" %}
-The design has further evolved based on feedback from Phase 2.
-This phase is still in progress.
+This design further evolves from the feedback received in Phase 2.
+It is currently being implemented.

-**Infrastructure Management**
-- Code management using Git
-- Deployment using GitHub Actions
-- Introduction of IaC concepts using Terraform